Gavin Menzies: Biography

-Menzies was born in London, England, and his family moved to China when he was three weeks old.
+Menzies was born in London, and his family moved to China when he was three weeks old.
 He was educated at Orwell Park Preparatory School in Suffolk, and Charterhouse.
 Menzies dropped out of school when he was fifteen years old and joined the Royal Navy in 1953.
 He never attended university and had no formal training in historical studies.
 From 1959 to 1970, Menzies served on British submarines.
 Menzies claims he sailed the routes sailed by Ferdinand Magellan and James Cook while he was commanding officer of the diesel submarine HMS Rorqual between 1968 and 1970, a contention questioned by some of his critics.
 He often refers back to his sea-faring days to support claims made in 1421.

 In 1959, by his own account, Menzies was an officer on HMS Newfoundland on a voyage from Singapore to Africa, around the Cape of Good Hope, and on to Cape Verde and back to England.
 Menzies claimed that the knowledge of the winds, currents, and sea conditions that he gained on this voyage was essential to reconstructing the 1421 Chinese voyage that he discusses in his first book.
 Critics have challenged the depth of his nautical knowledge.
 In 1969, Menzies was involved in an incident in the Philippines, when Rorqual rammed a U.S. Navy minesweeper, USS Endurance, which was moored at a pier.
 This collision punched a hole in Endurance but did not damage Rorqual.
 The ensuing enquiry found Menzies and one of his subordinates responsible for a combination of factors that led to the accident, including the absence of the coxswain (who usually takes the helm in port) who had been replaced by a less experienced crew member, and technical issues with the boat's telegraph.

-Menzies retired the following year, and stood unsuccessfully as an independent candidate in Wolverhampton South West during the 1970 United Kingdom general election, where—standing against Enoch Powell—he called for unrestricted immigration to Great Britain, drawing 0.2% of the vote.
+Menzies retired the next year, and campaigned unsuccessfully as an independent candidate in Wolverhampton South West during the 1970 United Kingdom general election, where—standing against Enoch Powell—he called for unrestricted immigration to Great Britain, drawing 0.2% of the vote.
 In 1990, Menzies began researching Chinese maritime history.
 He had, however, no academic training and no command of the Chinese language, which his critics argue prevented him from understanding original source material relevant to his thesis.
 Menzies trained as a barrister, but in 1996 he was declared a vexatious litigant by HM Courts Service which prohibited him from taking legal action in England and Wales without prior judicial permission.
-Menzies was made an honorary professor at Yunnan University in China.